kartonfarkas/api_docs/source/suite/customers/administrator_create.rst

      -
    * - access_level
      - int
-     - Desired access level ID of the new admin
+     - desired access level ID of the new admin
-     - For a list of available access level IDs, see administrator/getaccesslevels
+     - For a list of available access level IDs, see administrator/getaccesslevels.
    * - interface_language
      - string
-     - The interface language for the new admin account
+     - interface language for the new admin account
-     - For a list of available languages, see administrator/getinterfacelanguages
+     - For a list of available languages, see administrator/getinterfacelanguages.

 .. list-table:: **Optional Parameters**
    :header-rows: 1